Build your prescribed fire skills and restore ecosystem health

 Our year-long prescribed fire fellowship partners with private landowners, public agencies, and conservation partners to invest in the professional development of community members as regional prescribed fire leaders.

-Now in its second year, the fellowship welcomes 15 early-to-mid path professionals in fields related to fuels and fire management, ecology, or the like, who commit to an average of 300 hours of course and field work, and who are supported throughout the year by their employers.
+The fellowship mentors early-to-mid path professionals in fields related to fuels and fire management, ecology, or the like, who commit to an average of 300 hours of course and field work, and who are supported throughout the year by their employers.
 The fellowship is intended for people who are already qualified as Basic Wildland Firefighters (FFT2) and who have participated in a minimum of six prescribed burns.
 People earlier in their work with prescribed fire are encouraged to review the Apprenticeship opportunity, above.

 Coursework includes: S-211, S-212, S-219, S-131, L-280, CA-RX